 Once Ian aged out of school services (at 21), he would continue working, but he would discontinue all the school aspects.
 The work times were set up to stay the same when he left school.

 I thought this would be perfect for Ian.
 The school did too.

 With a few tweaks and a little time, it worked well.
-I was just thrilled with how things went.
+I was thrilled with how things worked out.
 Ian learned to ride the bus and he started learning skills at the grocery store.
-By the following summer, Ian was up to working a four hour shift.
+Over time, he was also working full four-hour shifts.

 Summer came and the district told us Ian would no longer have a job coach.
 I checked with the grocery store, and they were fine with Ian working on his own.
-By this time, Ian had a good relationship with many of the checkers and the other courtesy clerks, aka baggers.
-This is when I truly began to understand and appreciate “natural supports.”
+By this time, Ian had a good relationship with many of the checkers and the other “courtesy clerks,” or baggers.
+This is when I truly began to understand and appreciate natural supports.
 Some of the checkers worked really well with Ian — they didn’t mind the prompts to stay on task, and I was impressed with the way that all the baggers, most of whom have a disability, looked out for and supported one another.